onera/Maia/doc/introduction/introduction.rst

   .. image:: ./images/dist_part/data_dist.svg

-  Several distributions are possible, depending on the cut positions, but they all share the same properties:
+  Several distributions are possible, depending on where data is cut, but they all share the same properties:

-    - the original order is preserved across the distributed data
+    - the original order is preserved across the distributed data,
-    - each element appears in one and only one block
+    - each element appears in one and only one block,
-    - a block can be empty as long as the global order is preserved
+    - a block can be empty as long as the global order is preserved.

-2. Without preserving order: we call such repartition :def:`partitioned data`, and we use the term :def:`partition` to refer to a piece of this partitioned data.
+2. Taking arbitrary subsets of the original data: we call such subsets :def:`partitioned data`, and we use the term :def:`partition` to refer to a piece of this partitioned data.

   .. image:: ./images/dist_part/data_part.svg

-  Due to this relaxed constraint, there is much more admissible repartitions; in fact, we are even more permissive since we allow in our definition the following cases:
+  Due to this relaxed constraint, there is much more admissible splits since we allow in our definition the following cases:

-    - an element can appears in several partitions, or several times within a same partition
+    - an element can appear in several partitions, or several times within the same partition,
-    - an element can be absent from all the partitions
+    - it is allowed that an element does not appear in a partition

-  Such repartitions may look weird, but are often usefull when trying to gather the elements depending on some characteristics: on the above example, we created the partition of squared shaped elements, round shaped elements and unfilled elements.
-Thus, some elements belongs to more than one partition.
+  Such repartitions are often useful when trying to gather the elements depending on some characteristics: on the above example, we created the partition of squared shaped elements, round shaped elements and unfilled elements.
+Thus, some elements belong to more than one partition.

-A key point is that no repartition is better than the other: depending of what we want to do with the data, one of the way to divide it may be more adapted.
-In the previous example,
+A key point is that no *absolute* best way of diving data: depending of what we want to do with the data, one of the way to divide it may be more adapted.
+In the previous example:

 - distributed data is fine if you want to count the number of filled shapes: you can count in each block and then sum the result over the blocks.